ibolton95/Golf-Ball-Hitter/README.md

 The servo may not be strong enough to sufficiently hit the ball, but we will test this after our design has been made.
 We may have trouble printing our pieces at the Sigma Lab due to Covid-19 restraints and us not being there.

 ## Solutions
-Our CAD designed arm must be light so the servo can lift it and hit the ball.
+Our CAD designed arm must be light so the servo can swing it and hit the ball.
 We hope to finish our pieces on the early side to give Dr. Shields ample time to print them.

 ## Original Design Concept
 We are not exactly sure what our setter should look like to optimizie its hitting ability at this point, but once we create an initial design in OnShape we will update this design section with new images.